Patsy Gormley

-Patrick James Gormley (1934 – 25 August 2022) was a Gaelic footballer from Northern Ireland.
+Patrick James Gormley (8 December 1932 – 25 August 2022) was a Gaelic footballer from Northern Ireland.
 At club level he played with Claudy and was also a member of the Derry senior football team.
 Gormley usually lined out as a goalkeeper.

 Career

 Gormley first played Gaelic football when he made the school's team as a 14-year-old, before later lining out at adult level with the Claudy club.
 He first appeared on the inter-county scene with Derry as a member of the minor team in 1952.
 Gormley claimed his first inter-county silverware when he won an Ulster JFC medal in 1955.
 This success earned him an immediate call-up to the senior team.
 Gormley, having earlier won Dr McKenna Cup and Ulster SFC medals, lined out in goal when Derry were beaten by Dublin in the 1958 All-Ireland final.

+What was exceptional about Derry’s goalkeeper was that he played at the highest level with only one eye, after losing an eye as a child following an accident on the farm yard.

 Death

-Gormley died at Wrexham Maelor Hospital in Wales on 25 August 2022, at the age of 88.
+Gormley died at Wrexham Maelor Hospital in Wales on 25 August 2022, at the age of 89.